HomeAutobots/dbchecker/README.md

    - `*timestamp*`, `*created*`, `*updated*`, `*modified*`, `*deleted*`
    - `*_at`, `*_time`, `*_date`
 3. **Automatic Exclusion**: Timestamp columns are automatically excluded from data comparison since they often differ between database environments

+### User-Specified Column Exclusions
+1. **Explicit Column Names**: Exclude specific columns by name using `--exclude-columns`
+2. **Pattern-Based Exclusions**: Use regex patterns to exclude columns with `--exclude-column-patterns`
+3. **Common Use Cases**: Exclude internal notes, debug fields, temporary data, or any application-specific columns that shouldn't be compared

 ## Configuration Options